DRIVER-EU/test-bed-design/doc/GLOSSARY.md

 ## Scenario Manager

-The scenario manager acts as the *composer* and *conductor* of a classical performance:
+The Scenario Manager acts as the *composer* and *conductor* of a classical performance:
 - As the *composer*, it defines what each role has to play.
 For example, what do the simulators need to do in order to provide a realistic incident and background to the Trial, or it could include sending direct messages to solutions.
 - As the *conductor*, it controls *when* each role starts and stops.